-Sculptures placed along the walk, also depict the Chinese heritage theme.
+Sculptures placed along the walk also depict the Chinese heritage theme.
 Some of the sculptures blend into the natural environment so well, they could easily be missed.
-The Henry Ah Ping Walk weaves through a shady section of bushland; the well defined and sturdy track is surrounded by Sasafras, Myrtle and tree ferns.
+The Henry Ah Ping Walk weaves through a shady section of bushland; the well defined and sturdy track is surrounded by Sassafras, Myrtle and tree ferns.

 Visitors are advised to allow 20minutes for the walk, but I’d suggest allowing a bit more time.
 Not because it’s a difficult bush-walk… in fact, other than one section with about 20 steps, it’s a gently graded slope.
 It’s just a pleasant place to wander; to appreciate and contemplate the tin mining and Chinese heritage of the area.
 What would life have been like for the immigrants working such labor-intensive mining jobs in a strange country back in 1889?

 Walk in the Bush: Free for All

 The Henry Ah Ping Walk is completely free of charge and open for all to visit, not just guests of the Tin Dragon Trail Cottages.
 For those looking to undertake a longer walk, the Guiding Star Briseis Race Circuit Walk (6.7km) also starts near the Chinese Heritage Settlers Hut.